chadbraunduin/backups-mode/README.md

 * save-version
  * This will version the previous saved copy of the file.
- * By default, this command can be done with control-c control-v ("\C-cv")
+ * By default, this command can be done with control-c v ("\C-cv")

 * list-backups
  * This will open a new buffer in backups-mode which will list all backups of the file.
- * By default, this command can be done with control-c control-b ("\C-cb")
+ * By default, this command can be done with control-c b ("\C-cb")

+* kill-buffer-without-saving
+ * This will close a buffer without saving any changes
+ * By default, this command can be done with control-c k ("\C-ck")

 While in the backups-mode buffer, these are the commands: